z3tt/bespokeDS/README.md

-This page features all source materials for the bespokeDS session "Effective Daat Visualization: How to design impactful and aesthetically pleasing charts" by Dr. Cédric Scherer on Sep 28<sup>th</sup> 2020
+This page features all source materials for the bespokeDS session "Effective Data Visualization: How to design impactful and aesthetically pleasing charts" by Dr. Cédric Scherer on Sep 28<sup>th</sup> 2020

 ### **Presentation**